Residents Exposed at Home

 Are There Laws for Smokefree Multi-Unit Housing?

-See the ANR Foundation's list of communities with local laws and housing authority policies that address smoking multi-unit housing.
+See the ANR Foundation's list of communities with local laws that address smoking multi-unit housing.

 Our sister organization, the ANR Foundation, has an informative smokefree housing section, with fact sheets, model leases, and much more.